RodrigoSaint/free-eval/README.md

 - ✅ **Self-Hostable**: Run entirely on your own infrastructure
 - ✅ **Free**: Completely free to use, no strings attached

+### Eval Groups Dashboard

 ![image](./images/eval_groups.png)

+It shows the progress over time of a whole group giving you access to the past versions if needed.

+### Eval Details

 ![image](./images/eval_details.png)

+Displays the details of an individual run, if there are others with the same input fingerprint it will show also a chart with the progress over time.

 ## Quick Start